CorfuDB/CorfuDB/docs/benchmarks/stream-log.md

   - The poor performance of loading data segments
   - Inefficient and data intensive operation.
 It loads all the data to build small index, almost all resources spending on loading data which is a redundant operation.
+  - For instance, we have 10mil records, average size of each record 2kb.
+  Stream log can read 9 segments per second.
+The total time would be: 10mil/10_000/9=111 seconds.
+  Also it will read all the data from the disk: 10mil*2kb=20gb.

 #### JMH benchmark sample report:
 ```